 - Water only when the top of the soil starts to dry out.

-- Cuttings will root in 2 to 3 weeks.
+- Cuttings will root in two to three weeks.
 When the stem resists a light tug, roots are forming.

-If you don’t have a greenhouse, cuttings taken in late summer will have the best chance of surviving winter if you keep them indoors or in a greenhouse.
+Cuttings taken in late summer will have the best chance of surviving winter if you keep them indoors or in a greenhouse.

-To help new plants survive their first winter outdoors, sink pots into the ground in a sheltered spot and cover with a dry mulch of hay or shredded leaves.
+To help new plants survive their first winter outdoors, sink pots into the ground in a sheltered spot and cover with a dry mulch of hay, straw, or shredded leaves.

 How to Grow